Mathias Bynens

 Single character escape sequences

-There are some reserved single character escape sequences:
+There are some reserved single character escape sequences for use in strings:

 There’s only one exception to this rule: